Emarketer says that $101 billion was spent on mobile ads globally last year.

 - In-app video ad is one of the most popular and effective formats of last years.
 It’s entertaining and highly engaging.
 Conversely, the production cost of this in-app advertising is high and some users find it distracting when a video is placed incongruously.

 - Native in-app ads can take any form or size, this kind of mobile ad is integrated into an app thus customers treat it as a part of usage flow.
 This seamless user experience results in better ad engagement and click-through growth.
 Nevertheless, in-app ads adaptation takes a lot of work and consideration due to loads of possible options.

 Choosing the rights in-app ads partners is the first thing publishers should take care of once they decided to advertise in mobile apps.
-This predetermines the fate of ads success.
+This predetermines the fate of ads success within your mobile marketing strategy.
 Certain aspects are to be considered during decision-making process: